This section was written by Leandro Cabo from rhcplivearchive.com

 Ataxia was born when John & Josh asked Joe Lally to join them for two live performances planned at The Knitting Factory.
 The original plan was to play songs from Shadows Collide with People and The Will to Death, which they eventually found a waste of an opportunity to create new music with someone they admired.

-They decided to do something inspired by early Public Image Ltd, based on repetitive and hypnotic bass lines, joined by exploratory drums and guitars.
+The basis was to do something inspired by early Public Image Ltd, based on repetitive and hypnotic bass lines, joined by exploratory drums and guitars.
 They ended up writing ten songs during the last two weeks of December 2003 and booked studio time shorly after, recording for two days, then trying out the songs live at those two performances booked for February 2 and 3, and finally two more days at the studio.
 Pretty much everything was tracked live to tape, and then a lot of overdubs were done treating the tracks through synthesizers.

 DC EP